-Setting the CIL Rates
+CIL Charging Rates

-5.1 The rates are informed by the viability evidence base at a level that does not put the overall quantum of development proposed in the Local Plan at risk.
-CIL charges should not be set near the margins of viability and therefore the proposed rates accommodate an adequate buffer to allow for potential section 106/278 costs and changes in site specific circumstances.
-In accordance with the CIL Regulations, for any types of uses that are unable to sustain a CIL charge a £0 CIL rate has been applied.

-5.2 Charges for residential development vary depending on the location of development.
+- 4.1 The rates are informed by the viability evidence base at a level that does not put the overall quantum of development planned in the Local Plan at risk.
+CIL charges should not be set near the margins of viability and therefore the rates accommodate an adequate buffer to allow for potential section 106/278 costs and changes in site specific circumstances.
+In accordance with the CIL Regulations, for any types of uses that are unable to sustain a CIL charge a £0 CIL rate has been applied. - 4.2 Charges for residential development apply to all liable forms of residential development within Use Class C3 as defined by the Town and Country Planning (Use Classes) Order 1987 (as amended), which are not retirement or extra care housing.
+Charges for residential development vary depending on the location of development.
 Development located outside of the Urban Boundary will attract the higher rate whereas development located within the Urban Boundary will attract the lower rate.
 Land at Springfield, Royal Engineers Road, Maidstone (Policy H1 (11)) attracts a significantly lower rate, based on the viability evidence.
-Zone maps 1 and 2 at Appendix A show the boundaries applicable to residential development.

-5.3 Charges for comparison retail also vary depending on the location of development.
-Development outside the Town Centre Boundary will attract a charge, whilst development within the Town Centre Boundary will not.
-Zone map 3 at Appendix A shows the boundaries applicable to comparison retail development.

-5.4 All other charges apply at the same rate across the borough.

-5.5 The proposed charging schedule is set out below. ----- --
+Figures 1 and 1a 1j at Appendix A show the boundaries applicable to residential development. - 4.3 Charges for retirement and extra care housing will apply to relevant, liable development within Use Class C3 as defined by the Town and Country Planning (Use Classes) Order 1987 (as amended).
+Relevant, liable development is: - (a) Retirement housing, which is defined as proposals, within Use Class C3, for groups of dwellings that provide independent, self-contained homes, specifically for older people, usually with some element of communal facilities; - (b) Extra care housing, which is defined as proposals for dwellings that provide independent, self-contained homes, specifically for older people, with access to 24 hour care and support. - 4.4 Charges for retirement and extra care housing do not apply to proposals for care homes and nursing homes, or any other uses falling within Use Class C2 or C2a as defined by the Town and Country Planning (Use Classes) Order 1987 (as amended). - 4.5 The application of charges for retail development will have regard to the principal retail use be that convenience or comparison to determine the rate to be applied across all liable retail floorspace.
+The principal retail use is defined as that which occupies more than 50% of the liable retail floorspace, and is reflected in Table 3 as "wholly or mainly".
+Charges for comparison retail also vary depending on the location of development: development located outside of the Town Centre Boundary will attract a charge, whilst development within the Town Centre Boundary will not.
+Figures 2 and 2a at Appendix A show the boundaries applicable to comparison retail development. - 4.6 All other charges apply at the same rate across the borough.
+Interactive, high resolution mapping of the Charging Zones is available on the Council's website at www.maidstone.gov.uk/cil - 4.7 The CIL charging rates are set out in Table 2.